 It is my honor to serve you!

-Born and raised in Spokane, Marcus graduated from Gonzaga University with a Bachelors of Business Administration, and from the University of Washington with a Masters of Public Administration.
+Born and raised in Spokane, Representative Marcus Riccelli graduated from Gonzaga University with a Bachelors of Business Administration, and from the University of Washington with a Masters of Public Administration.
 From 2007 to 2010, Marcus served as U.S. Senator Maria Cantwell’s Eastern Washington Director.
 Then from 2010 to 2012, he served as Senior Policy Advisor to Washington State Senate Majority Leader Lisa Brown.
-As a state representative, Marcus serves on the Health Care & Wellness Committee, which he vice-chaired for four years, as well as on the Capital Budget, Transportation, and Rules committees.
-He was also elected by his colleagues to the leadership role of Majority Whip.
-He is an appointed member of the Washington Military Alliance and serves as chair of the Legislative Evaluation and Accountability Program Committee.
+Elected to the state legislature in 2012, Marcus serves on the Health Care & Wellness Committee, which he vice-chaired for four years, as well as on the Capital Budget, Transportation, and Rules committees.
+He was also elected by his colleagues to the leadership role of Majority Whip in 2016.
+He serves on the Governor’s Council for the Healthiest Next Generation and is chair of the Legislative Evaluation and Accountability Program Committee.

 Outside his duties with the legislature, Marcus is a Project Manager for CHAS, the Community Health Association of Spokane.
 He is also an adjunct instructor at Eastern Washington University’s College of Health Science and Public Health.

 Marcus is deeply committed to fostering opportunities for young people in Spokane.
-He has served as a Big Brother with Big Brothers and Sisters of Spokane, and previously advised the Spokane YMCA Youth Legislature Delegation.
-He serves on the Spokane advisory board for Daybreak Youth Services, and has served as a City Plan Commissioner.
+He serves as an advisory board member for the Northside YMCA and coaches youth sports.
+He served on the Spokane advisory board for Daybreak Youth Services, and has served as a City Plan Commissioner.

 North Spokane YMCA Advisory Board member